TamaraAtanasoska/BerlinMumsLearnToCode/README.md

 #### Geekettes
 Link: http://www.geekettes.io/
 A warm community for all kinds of women in tech.
-You won't necessarily find a lot of programming themed workshops, but it's a great meeting point for looking beyond the specifics of a job and scouting for new opportunities, getting contacts in the enterpreneurship scene in Berlin, landing a job, etc.
+You won't necessarily find a lot of programming themed workshops, but it's a great meeting point for looking beyond the specifics of a job and scouting for new opportunities, getting contacts in the entrepreneurship scene in Berlin, landing a job, etc.
-If you request membership you get added to a very vibrat Facebook group that's worth filling the form.
+If you request membership you get added to a very vibrant Facebook group that's worth filling the form.
-Geekettes was my first organisation I joined when I moved to Berlin and they helped me find a job by publishing this: http://www.geekettes.io/blog/2014/3/11/spotlight-tamara-atanasoska.
+Geekettes was the first organisation I joined when I moved to Berlin and they helped me find a job by publishing this: http://www.geekettes.io/blog/2014/3/11/spotlight-tamara-atanasoska.
 Absolutely grateful forever!